The Legacy of Mollymauk – The Mighty Nein

 Image is a poster for The Acolyte.
 Several characters are holding lightsabers.
 At the bottom it says June 4 on Disney+

-The release of Star Wars The Acolyte seems to have caused a stir on social media.
-I’m seeing a flood of comments online about how fans miss when Star Wars wasn’t own by Disney along with the vitriol of fans commenting that The Acolyte isn’t good.
+The release of Star Wars: The Acolyte seems to have caused a stir on social media.
+I’m seeing a flood of comments online about how fans miss when Star Wars wasn’t owned by Disney, along with the vitriol of fans commenting that The Acolyte isn’t good.
 As a Star Wars fan, I’m always looking forward to new additions to the galaxy and creating new stories across the timeline.
-I watched the first two episode of The Acolyte and I liked them.
+I watched the first two episodes of The Acolyte, and I liked them.
 I don’t know if The Acolyte will be my all-time favorite Star Wars series, but I am curious to see how the series unfolds.

 Spoilers For The Acolyte Below

-I will say the obvious, I am bummed to see that Master Indara was killed in the first episode.
+I will say the obvious: I am bummed to see that Master Indara was killed in the first episode.
 I mentioned in my The Acolyte – First Thoughts post how excited I was to see that Carrie-Ann Moss was a part of the cast.
 It makes sense now since the trailer didn’t feature her at any other time, but still, I was hoping she would have a bigger part.
-It’s too early to say because I’m assuming there will be flashbacks in the later episodes.
+I’m assuming there will be flashbacks in the later episodes featuring Indara.
 From a story perspective, I was not expecting the twin aspect with Osha and Mae.
-I figured Amandla would be a villain serving an evil master, I didn’t think she would be good.
-I think Yord is going to be an interesting charcter.
-He seems to have this arrogance to him which I think makes sense as the Jedi were powerful at that time.
+I figured Amandla would be a villain serving an evil master; I didn’t think she would be good.
+I think Yord is going to be an interesting character.
+He seems to have this arrogance to him, which I think makes sense, as the Jedi were powerful at that time.
 With the first two episodes, I think there’s enough intrigue to keep me invested.
 I’m curious to see how Mae’s revenge plays out and who she is serving.
 It seems like she doesn’t even know who her master is.

 While I liked the first two episodes, fans have been divided when it comes to recent Star Wars projects.
-I wanted to first address something that’s been circulating online.
+I wanted to first address something circulating online.
 There’s an interview with Charlie Barnett where he says that, “If you can’t look and see that Anakin blowing up the Death Star possibly killed millions and millions of people”.
 From A New Hope, we know Luke blew up the Death Star.
 I have seen fans mock Charlie online for being incorrect with his knowledge of Star Wars.
-If an actor decides to play a role in a geeky franchise, are they responsible for knowing everything about said franchise? or can actors simply be actors?
-I already know what you may be thinking, saying Anakin blew up the Death Star is a pretty egregious and incorrect fact.
+If an actor decides to play a role in a geeky franchise, are they responsible for knowing everything about said franchise, or can actors simply be actors?
+I already know what you may be thinking, saying Anakin blew up the Death Star is incorrect.
 Sure, but does that warrant fans going after him?
 It’s not an excuse to justify online harassment.

 While I liked The Acolyte, there’s nothing wrong with not liking a show or a movie.
-I think it boils down to, are you sharing your opinion to open a conversation? or are you spreading negativity when one person decides to say that they like something.
+I think it boils down to, are you sharing your opinion to open a conversation, or are you spreading negativity when one person decides to say they like something?
 There’s nothing more annoying than someone saying how much they like something only to receive negative comments.
-I do plan on writing recap posts every few episodes to discuss the series, share theories, and provide context as to what this means for The High Republic.
+I plan on writing recap posts every few episodes to discuss the series, share theories, and provide context as to what this means for The High Republic.

 May the 4th – 2024 Plan Recap